daviddetorres/jscumm/docs/Configuration_files.md

         {...}]
 }
 ```
 This is most probably the most complex configuration file, because it has most of the logic of the game.
-Let's dive in it:
+Let's dive into it:
 - name: This will be the name used in the GUI to show the name of the current scene, inside the scene name area.
 Also will be used while saving and loading a game in a memory slot
 - id: The id of the scene.
 Will be the same as the file name.
 - image: The file that will be loaded and shown automatically when entering the scene.